China says hopes to reach phased trade pact with U.S. as early as possible

 U.S. and Chinese trade negotiators are working on nailing down a Phase 1 trade deal text for their presidents to sign next month, U.S. Treasury Secretary Steven Mnuchin said on Wednesday.

+Trump said China had agreed to make purchases of $40 billion to $50 billion in U.S. agricultural goods.
+Mnuchin said the purchases would be scaled up to that amount annually.

+On Wednesday, Chinese Premier Li Keqiang said China will remove business restrictions on foreign banks, brokerages and fund management firms, without giving details.

-(Reporting by Gabriel Crossley; Writing by Ryan Woo; Editing by Alex Richardson)
+(Reporting by Gabriel Crossley; Writing by Ryan Woo; Editing by Alex Richardson, Raju Gopalakrishnan)

 ((Ryan.Woo@thomsonreuters.com;))